HabitPlus/HabitApp/README.md

 3- Navigate to the root directory of the project in your terminal.

+4- Run "npm install" to install all the necessary dependencies.

-4- To preview the production build, use the command npm start.
+5- To preview the production build, use the command npm start.

 ### :nazar_amulet: `Deployment`